cjlint/darksky-demo-app/README.md

-# Cat Mood Prediction
+# Darksky Demo App

 This project houses a small web app where you can query temperature and moon phase data using [Dark Sky API](https://darksky.net/poweredby/).
-This data is specifically very important for predicting cat moods, hence the name!

 Requires Python 3 (See `Implementation Comments > Python`)